halfwhole/notes/README.md

 # Notes

-These are notes, cheatsheets, and other resources I've made for modules taken at the National University of Singapore (NUS).
+These are notes, cheatsheets, and other resources I've made for modules taken at the National University of Singapore.
 They're written mostly in Org mode, then exported to LaTeX/PDF.

 They may contain errors.
 Use them at your own peril! 🙃